liseda-lab/Supervised-SS/README.md

 python3 SS_Calculation/run_SS_calculation_SAs.py
 ```

 For a taxonomic SSM this command will create, a **SS file** with the SS between each pair of entities for each semantic aspect using the defined SSM.
-The description of this text file is in [SS_Calculation/SS_files/SS_file format_GO.txt](https://github.com/liseda-lab/Supervised-SS/blob/main/SS_Calculation/SS_files/SS_file_format_GO.txt) file.
+The description of this text file is [here](https://github.com/liseda-lab/Supervised-SS/blob/main/SS_Calculation/SS_files/SS_file_format_GO.txt).

-For a embedding-based SSM, this command creates a **embedding SS file** and places it in [SS_Calculation/Embeddings_SS_files](https://github.com/liseda-lab/Supervised-SS/blob/main/SS_Calculation/Embeddings_SS_files) folder.
-The description of this text file is in [SS_Calculation/Embeddings_SS_files/SS_file format_GO.txt](https://github.com/liseda-lab/Supervised-SS/blob/main/SS_Calculation/Embeddings_SS_files/SS_file_format_GO.txt) file.
+For a embedding-based SSM, this command creates a **embedding SS file**.
+The description of this text file is [here](https://github.com/liseda-lab/Supervised-SS/blob/main/SS_Calculation/Embeddings_SS_files/SS_file_format_GO.txt).
-In addition to the SS file, it creates **embedding files** (one for each semantic aspect) and place them in [SS_Calculation/Embeddings/datasetname/aspect](https://github.com/liseda-lab/Supervised-SS/blob/main/SS_Calculation/Embeddings) folder.
+In addition to the SS file, it creates **embedding files** (one for each semantic aspect).
-The description of the embedding text file is in [SS_Calculation/Embeddings/Embeddings_format.txt](https://github.com/liseda-lab/Supervised-SS/blob/main/SS_Calculation/Embeddings/Embeddings_format.txt) file.
+The description of the embedding text file is [here](https://github.com/liseda-lab/Supervised-SS/blob/main/SS_Calculation/Embeddings/Embeddings_format.txt).

 ### 2.1.
 Taxonomic Semantic Similarity